Monotonicity formulas for coupled elliptic gradient systems with applications: Introduction

 then the following monotonicity formula holds for classical solutions of (\ref{main}). \begin{thm} Suppose that $u$ is a solution of (\ref{main}) for $s=1$.
 Then, $E_1$ is a nondecreasing function of $\lambda$ and in fact

 where $\frac{\partial}{\partial r}$ is polar derivative. \end{thm} Note that for the case of single equations, that is when $m=1$, similar monotonicity formulae are given by Pacard in \cite{pac} and Weiss in \cite{weiss,weiss2}.
 For the case of systems that is when $m\ge 1$, very recently, Andersson, Shahgholian, Uraltseva and Weiss in \cite{asuw} provided a monotonicity formula for solutions of system (\ref{main}) when $p=0$ and applied it to study free boundary problems.
-Let us mention that very similar monotonicity formulae appear in the field of harmonic maps that is $-\Delta u=|\nabla u|^2 u$ where $u:\mathbb R^n\to \mathbb S^{m-1}$, see Evans in \cite{evans,evans2} and reference therein.
+Let us mention that very similar monotonicity formulae appear in the field of harmonic maps that is